valeriupredoi/valeriupredoi.github.io/pages/isenes-phase-2-project.md

 It expands from IS-ENES1 service covering a wider range of services of models, with a minimum service for all 7 CMIP5 models offering expert contact to answer specific questions on models.

 - **SA2 (WP8): ENES Climate Data Services**
-It is the service on data from the ENES Data Federation..
+It is the service on data from the ENES Data Federation.

 **Joint research activities**